 • Other heirloom potatoes–include two red-skinned and red-fleshed potatoes: Huckleberry and Blossom.
 Both of these potatoes are low in starch and can be boiled, steamed, roasted, fried, mashed, or served in stews, salads, and au gratin dishes.

-• New Potatoes–is a term for any variety of potato that has been harvested before it has reached maturity.
+• New potatoes–is a term for any variety of potato that has been harvested before it has reached maturity.
 (However, mature round red potatoes are also called new potatoes simply because they are small.)
 New potatoes are also called baby potatoes and sometimes creamers.
 They can be as small as marble-sized.

 New potatoes are harvested when their leaves are still green—most potatoes are harvested after their leaves have turned yellow or brown—and before their sugar has begun to convert to starch.
 New potatoes are thin-skinned and very moist with a crisp, waxy textured flesh.

 New potatoes often come to market in the spring and early summer.
 They are never kept in storage because of their high sugar content.
-New potatoes are great for cooking whole, boiling, or pan roasting.
-They keep their shape after cooking and are well used in potato salads.
+New potatoes are great for cooking whole, boiling, or pan-roasting.
+They keep their shape after cooking and are well-used in potato salads.

 Storing potatoes or storage potatoes–come from mature plants whose leafy tops have yellowed and died back.
 Storing potatoes should be dried or cured before they are stored.
 Potatoes are usually cured for a period of 4 to 5 days at about 60-70ºF (16-21°C).
 Curing allows cuts and surface injuries of the tuber to “heal.”
 Potatoes low in starch will store well.

 Well-matured potatoes without defects are the best keepers.
 Potatoes should be stored in a cool, dark, well-ventilated area.
 Potatoes can be stored for up to 6 months.